Furkan Alakmak

-Furkan Alakmak (born 28 September 1991) is a Dutch-Turkish footballer who plays as a winger for SC Woezik in the Dutch Eerste Klasse.
+Furkan Alakmak (born 28 September 1991) is a Dutch-Turkish footballer who plays as a winger for RKSV Cito.

 Club career

 He played in the Netherlands for NEC, RKC Waalwijk and FC Eindhoven, before moving to Turkey to play for second division side Göztepe.
 In 2015 his contract was cancelled by mutual consent and returned to the Netherlands and joined amateur side OJC Rosmalen in January 2016.